 Şirli R, Sporea I, Popescu A, Dănilă M. Ultrasound-based elastography for the diagnosis of portal hypertension in cirrhotics.
 World J Gastroenterol 2015; In press

+INTRODUCTION

 Almost all chronic liver diseases can evolve to liver cirrhosis, which is characterized by profound changes in liver structure that are caused by pseudo-nodule formation as a consequence of necrosis and fibrosis.
 The main causes of chronic liver disease are infections with hepatitis B and C viruses, but a rising incidence of alcoholic and non-alcoholic steatohepatitis (ASH and NASH, respectively) has been observed in developed countries[1].
 Published data from the World Health Organization (WHO), state that 160 million individuals are infected with hepatitis C virus (HCV), representing 2.35% of the population, with the highest prevalence in Egypt (20%) and the lowest prevalence in northern European countries (< 0.5%)[2].
 It is estimated that up to 30% of HCV patients will develop cirrhosis at least 10 years after diagnosis[3].
 The prevalence of hepatitis B virus is even higher, with more than 240 million chronically infected patients; the highest prevalence is reported in sub-Saharan Africa and South-East Asia (5%-10% in adults) and the lowest is reported in Western Europe and North America (< 1%)[4].
 It is estimated that 650000 deaths occur each year as a consequence of liver cirrhosis and hepatocellular carcinoma secondary to chronic hepatitis B infection[4].
 Alcoholic cirrhosis is also a major cause of disease burden and death.
 In 2010, 493300 deaths were attributable to alcoholic cirrhosis worldwide (7.2 per 100000 people; 47.9% of all liver cirrhosis deaths)[5].
 In Europe, also in 2010, 43500 deaths were caused by alcoholic cirrhosis[5].
 More than 5,500 liver transplants are performed in Europe each year, 59% of them for liver cirrhosis; of these, 33% come from a purely alcoholic etiology, and 5% come from a mixed alcoholic and viral etiology[6].